fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 ## C++ vs Python

-Note that most rqt plugins are wirtten in Python and it is even recommended to write them in Python.
+Note that most rqt plugins are written in Python and it is even recommended to write them in Python.
 However, because of few documented C++ plugins, this project shows how to write a plugin in C++ and it is similar to the [`rqt_image_view` plugin](http://wiki.ros.org/rqt_image_view) that is also programmed in C++.
 In case you are planning to reuse existing rqt plugins make sure to use the